 Sanding a Herringbone Parquet

 And here comes parquet flooring where there are rows of blocks facing opposite directions.
-How do you sand with the grain of one side without going against the of the other?
-There are two conflicting opinions how to best approach this task.
-That you have to sand straight and across or diagonally.
+How do you sand with the grain of one side without going against the other?
+There are two conflicting opinions on how to best approach this task.
+That you have to stand straight and across or diagonally.
 We shall try to explain both points of view.